hysujitbiswal2003/Blockshift/README.md

 ### Usage
 1. Deploy the smart contract to your preferred network
 2. Create tasks using the `createTask` function with ETH rewards
-3. Assign and complete tasks using `assignAndCompleteTask`
+3. Assign and complete tasks using `assignAndCompleteTask.`
 4. Claim rewards using the `claimRewards` function

 ---